-1. No member or former member shall at any time disclose or use any non-public information concerning a proceeding or acquired during a proceeding, except for the purposes of that proceeding, and shall not, in any case, disclose or use any such information to gain personal advantage or advantage for others or to adversely affect the interest of others.

-2. Members shall not disclose an order, decision, or award or parts thereof prior to adoption or publication.
-This provision is without prejudice to the powers of the Arbitral Tribunal to publish the award under the UNCITRAL Rules on Transparency in Treaty-based Investor-State Arbitration.

-3. Members or former members shall not at any time disclose the deliberations of the tribunal, or any views of other members forming part of the tribunal, except in an order, decision or award.
+- 1. No member or former member shall at any time disclose or use any non-public information concerning a proceeding or acquired during a proceeding, except for the purposes of that proceeding, and shall not, in any case, disclose or use any such information to gain personal advantage or advantage for others or to adversely affect the interest of others. - 2.
+Members shall not disclose an order, decision, or award or parts thereof prior to adoption or publication. - 3.
+Members or former members shall not at any time disclose the deliberations of the tribunal, or any views of other members forming part of the tribunal, except in an order, decision or award.